cuiyongbo/hello-world/my_wiki/english_notes.rst

 | home-brew
 | Definition: beer that sb made at home
 |
+| unsavory
+| unsavoriness
+| Definition: disagreeable to taste, smell, or look at.
+| Definition: disagreeable and unpleasant because morally disreputable.
+| Usage: an unsavory reputation.
+|
 | notorious
 | Definition: famous or well known, typically for some bad quality or deed.
 | Usage: Los Angeles is notorious for its smog.